Canary release

 Configure Traffic Ratio

-On the Gray Release Configuration page, you can adjust the traffic distribution ratio for different versions in real time:
+On the Canary Configuration page, you can dynamically adjust the traffic allocation ratio for different versions in real time:

 ⚠️ Note: Traffic ratio adjustments take effect immediately.
-Please operate with caution and verify the results promptly.
+Proceed with caution and verify the results promptly.

 Best Practices

-For cloud functions that have never used the gray release feature, it is recommended to operate as follows:
+For cloud functions that have never used the canary release feature, it is recommended to follow these steps:

 Current status: Only the LATEST version (100% traffic)

-Operation: Release version 1 and set its traffic to 100%Deploy New Features
+Operation: Release version 1 and set its traffic to 100%.Deploy the new feature

-Operation: Deploy new feature code in the LATEST versionStart Gray Release
+Operation: Deploy the new feature code in the LATEST versionStart the Canary Release

 Set traffic allocation: LATEST (10%), version 1 (90%)

-Result: 10% of users experience new features, while 90% use the stable version.
+Result: 10% of users experience the new feature, 90% of users use the stable version

 Version Rollback and Full Release